RegalBeagle78/new_project/README.md

-This is my new new project.
+# This is my new project